spalger/grunt-run/README.md

 ```

 #### `wait`ing
 In this example, we are starting a small server that will serve our mocha tests to a browser.
-We will then open that page in the browser and tell grunt to wait until the process is exited, which probablt won't happen so the process will just run until the user kills grunt with `ctrl + c`.
+We will then open that page in the browser and tell grunt to wait until the process is exited, which probably won't happen so the process will just run until the user ends the process manually.

 ```js
 grunt.initConfig({